Wednesday, November 20, 2019

 Dr Dagher is a neurologist specializing in movement disorders and functional brain imaging.
 His research aims to understand the function of the basal ganglia, with a particular emphasis on appetitive behaviours.
 He employs various neuroimaging techniques to examine pathological states related to a disruption in dopamine function, from motor disease (Parkinson’s) to addictive disorders (gambling, smoking, obesity).

 Daniel Benjamin, PhD.
-Professor (Research), Economics Department, University of Southern California, USA.
+Professor (Research), Center for Economic and Social Research and Economics Department, University of Southern California, USA.

 Talk: Gene discovery and polygenic prediction from a genome-wide association study of educational attainment in 1.1 million individuals